-2.3 Cache Coherence
+3.4 Cache Coherence

 There are three ways to configure a distributed storage system using STICS, placing STICS near the host, target storage, or both.
 If we place a STICS near the host, the corresponding STICS building block is a private cache.
 If we place a STICS near the storage, we have a shared cache system.
 There are tradeoffs between shared cache and private cache configurations.
 From the point of view of cache efficiency, we would like to place cache as close to a host as possible to minimize latency.
-Such a private cache system allows multiple copies of a shared storage data to reside in different caches giving rise to the wellknown cache coherence problem.
+Such a private cache system allows multiple copies of a shared storage data to reside in different caches giving rise to the well-known cache coherence problem [2,3,5,7,11,18,20,22,30].
 Shared caches, on the other hand, do not have such cache coherence problem because each cache is associated with target storage.
 However, each request has to go through the network to obtain data at the target storage side.
-We have considered both private and shared cache configurations.
+In order to guide designers to make design decisions, we have considered both private and shared cache configurations.
 Shared cache configuration is relatively simple.
-For private cache configuration, a coherence protocol is necessary.
-One possible way to implement a cache coherence protocol in private cache system is using the local consistency (LC) model [1], which helps to minimize meta-data network traffic pertaining to coherence protocol.
-The details of the cache coherence protocol are out of scope of this paper.
-Interested readers are referred to [3].
+For private cache configuration, we have designed the following coherence protocol.